 The activities covered in this article are suitable for in-person individual and group work with teens, but they can also be effectively delivered through digital methods like the Expansion Library in the Quenza app.
 This feature allows you to choose from several ready-made activities in the app, or you can custom-build your own.

-To get started, sign up for a one-month full-access trial of the Quenza app for only $1.
+To get started, sign up for a one-month full-access free trial of the Quenza app.

 In addition to Quenza’s Activity Builder, you’ll also get access to our HIPAA-compliant Notes feature and a variety of tools to track progress toward therapy goals and keep clients and family members engaged between sessions.